urban-tep/DDF-SDD/source/design/accounting.rst

 Section :ref:`group___tep_accounting` decribes in details how the portal carries forward the accounting on the user and groups account and how quota can be applied from this user and groups accounts.

 On the other hand, the providers must account for the usage of their resources.
 This task is independant from the portal and up to every provider (ICT, data, etc) using the :ref:`group___apel_accounting` as illustrated in the following figure for an ICT provider.
-In the TEP Hydrology initial scenario, every ICT resources reports the usage based on WPS requests completed.
+In the TEP Urban initial scenario, every ICT resources reports the usage based on WPS requests completed.

 .. uml::
   :caption: ICT resource provider accounting usage sequence diagram
+  :align: center

   box "Cluster" #LightBlue
     participant "WPS Server" as WPS